Johnkayode/Dominos-bot/README.md

-# Domino's Pizzas Bot
+# Domino's Pizza Order Bot

-### A Telegram Bot-As-A-Service to order food from Domino's Pizzas Stores
+### A Telegram Bot-As-A-Service for ordering from Domino's Pizza Stores in Nigeria.